taymyr/lagom-samples/openapi/java/README.md

 This example demonstrates, how you can generate [OpenAPI Specification](https://swagger.io/specification/) for Lagom service.
 It uses the [Lagom OpenAPI](https://github.com/taymyr/lagom-openapi) library.

+:warning: &nbsp; For see an example for Lagom 1.4.x, switch to [openapi-1.4.x](https://github.com/taymyr/lagom-samples/tree/openapi-1.4.x/openapi/java) branch.

 ## About service

 This is a simple **Petstor** service, which is often used as examples for demonstrating capabilities _OpenAPI/Swagger_ specifications.